There are a number of healthy compounds naturally found in the tea leaf:

 - Fluoride is the most successful agent against tooth decay ever discovered.
 Tea is one of the few natural sources of fluoride.
 Floride has been shown to have a positive effect on preventing tooth decay and gum disease.

 Theanine is an amino acid found in tea.
 Theanine has been shown to reduce mental and physical stress.
-Theanine also promotes alpha wave production in the brain, which is the part of the brain that is stimulated during meditation.
+Theanine promotes alpha wave production in the brain, which is the part of the brain that is stimulated during meditation or wakeful relaxation.

 Caffeine is well recognized as increasing both alertness levels and attention spans.
 A cup of coffee or tea is often welcomed by many as an afternoon "cuppa" to get back on top of their workload.